People sometimes ask me if rescue centers or animal shelters ever have puppies available for adoption.

 You are looking for an organisation that will help you take home the right dog for your family, and that will provide you with plenty of back up and support during the important transition period.

-Not every pet rescue is successful, sometimes a dog has to go back to the centre for one reason or another.
+Not every pet rescue is successful, sometimes a dog has to go back to the center for one reason or another.
 This is not something to be ashamed of and is probably less of an issue with puppies.

 Sign up to more than one dog rescue